Thomas Whitham Sixth Form

 About Thomas Whitham Sixth Form

 Thomas Whitham is a non-denominational, co-educational sixth form facility in Burnley, Lancashire.
 As of the most recent inspection there were 411 students on the school roll, who are taught between the ages of 16-20.
 The school is named for a local figure who was awarded a Victoria Cross for heroic action during the First World War.
-The school is based alongside Barden Primary School, Hollygrove School, Reedley Hallows Nursery School and a Childrens Centre.
+The school is based alongside Barden Primary School, Hollygrove School, Reedley Hallows Nursery School and Neighbourhood Centre.
 The college is situated on the Burnley Campus, which delivers a wide range of extended services through community facilities including a sports hall, fitness suite, dance/drama studio, a faith centre and a cafe.

 Values and vision